MSc/Postgraduate Diploma/Postgraduate Certificate Occupational Psychology

 Occupational Psychology applies psychological understanding to workplace, business and organisational issues, and is one of the key applied fields of psychology.
 Many businesses and organisations employ occupational psychologists to help identify and address many of the key issues organisations face today, like how to select the best talent, train leaders, manage teams, engage employees and develop a culture of innovation all using evidence-based solutions.

-The MSc Occupational Psychology at UWE Bristol is accredited by the British Psychological Society (BPS), covering Stage-1 training for Occupational Psychology.
+Accredited by the British Psychological Society (BPS), our MSc Occupational Psychology offers Stage-1 training, which is your first step towards becoming a Practitioner Occupational Psychologist.
 The course has been designed to reflect the most up-to-date BPS guidelines and has been developed in conjunction with the British Psychological Society's Division of Occupational Psychology.

 The course covers the core areas of the BPS curriculum in Occupational Psychology.
 The core modules are: